rhedges14/Deep_Feature_Interpolation/README.md

     The **Image Filtering to Final Dataset** file should have set up correctly for this.

-### "Predict_DFI_script"
+### "Predict_DFI_mask"
-- This is used to use trained Fast DFI networks to apply transformations to new images
+- This is used to apply a trained Fast DFI network to "predict" and perform a transformation to a new image
+- Note that output is a Mask, NOT the transformed image
+- This is to be run in a Jupyter Notebook
+- Key arguments to specify:
+    - filepath for the model weights to be loaded in for prediction
+    - image name and filepath
+    - output directory to save mask

-- Be prepared to input the name and directory of the image you wish you transform
+      Be prepared to input the name and directory of the image you wish you transform